pranav-ganesh/tp/docs/DeveloperGuide.md

     * Pros: Impossible for two non-duplicate contacts to have exact match for all 7 fields, less likely for edited contact to be already present in the address book

-    * Cons: This can lead to more than one contact having the same name, phone and email but different other attributes, which is nearly impossible in the real world, Not all contacts might have data values for all 7 attributes
+    * Cons: This can lead to more than one contact having the same name, phone and email but different other attributes, which is nearly impossible in the real world

 **Aspect: Edit command implementation:**